alchermd/toyrobot/README.md

 ![](./notes/toyrobot.gif)

 J.A.
-Doloiras' submission for the Toy Robot Code Challenge as part of his application for iress.
+Doloiras' submission for the Toy Robot Code Challenge as part of his application for Iress.

 ## Setup (with Docker)